yy96/WhatsYourKindofMovie/index.md

 ### 5.1 Average Ratings among Communities
 In this section we would like to determine if the communities are split by their average ratings.

-After we have identified the corresponding communities that each user belongs to, we calculated the *average rating score* for each user and gathered the proportion which they occupy in their respective community.
+After we have identified the corresponding communities that each user belongs to, we calculated the *Average Rating Score* for each user and gathered the proportion which they occupy in their respective community.

 <figure style="text-align: center;">
   <img src="pictures/Average_rating_score_tables.jpg" alt="Average ratings proportions"/>